 Bodhi was treated with a non-steroidal anti-inflammatory drug (NSAID) called Rimadyl and a pain killer, Tramadol.
 This is the common treatment for most dogs who get mild, uncomplicated cases of HOD.
 After two days in the hospital Bodhi was released and seemed largely okay.
 He was limping a bit, but that cleared up over the course of the next few days.
 Our initial research online did not indicate to us that HOD was “different” for Weimaraners and the vets at the hospital did not tell us that HOD was of particular concern for Weims.
 We were encouraged when we learn that once afflicted dogs’ initial growth spurts ended, they disease went away.

 We took him again to the hospital.
 The emergency room vet there diagnosed him with pneumonia and determined that his HOD had indeed flared up again.
 Again they prescribed NSAIDs and painkillers.
-This concerned us greatly!
-We shared Dr. Safra’s work about treating HOD-afflicted Weims with immuno-suppresive doses of Prednisone with the ER vet, but he said we couldn’t put Bodhi on the medicine because he had pneumonia.
+This worried us, we knew from our research he needed to be on Prednisone.
+We shared Dr. Safra’s work about treating HOD-afflicted Weims with immuno-suppresive doses of Pred with this vet, but he said we couldn’t put Bodhi on the medicine because he had pneumonia.
 He said a dose of Pred that high would make the pneumonia worse.

 Bodhi’s recovery took some time.
 He couldn’t walk at all for about a week after being discharged from the hospital.
 Eventually he got up, but his legs were so weak and painful that walking was clearly very difficult for him.
 The video below shows Bodhi a few weeks after his last hospitalization.
 If you look closely you can see his front paws look almost like flippers.
 You can also see how difficult it was for him to walk.
 That was about as fast as he could go for a long time.

 We worked with him over the next few months using physical therapy, and slowly, but surely his legs got stronger.